 Directions to Tantalus and Round Top Drive

-Take the right fork and you've begun your journey on Round Top Drive.
-The road is a long nine mile loop, so you can... also take the left fork and return to the same spot.Continue to 2 of 5 below.
+Take the right fork, and you've begun your journey on Round Top Drive!
+The road is a long nine-mile loop, so you can also take the left fork and return to the same spot.

 Round Top Drive

 There are numerous lookouts along the road.
 If you make this trip at sunset, watch out for limousines.
-Local residents have been complaining in recent years of the heavy bus, car, limousine and van traffic particularly in the evenings.
-There have been proposals made in recent years to curb vehicular traffic in the area while still offering tourists the opportunity to experience the views.Continue to 3 of 5 below.
+Residents have been complaining in recent years of the heavy bus, car, limousine, and van traffic, particularly in the evenings.
+There have been proposals made in recent years to curb vehicular traffic in the area while still offering tourists the opportunity to experience the views.

 Puu Ualakaa Park

-Less than a half mile further along the road you will come to the entrance to Puu Ualakaa Park.
+Less than a half-mile further along the road, you will come to the entrance to Puu Ualakaa Park.

-The overlook at Puu Ulalakaa Park offers a panoramic view of southern Oahu from Diamond Head to your left, through Waikiki, downtown Honolulu and to Punch Bowl Crater and the Honolulu International Airport beyond on the right.
+The overlook at Puu Ulalakaa Park offers a panoramic view of southern Oahu from Diamond Head to your left, through Waikiki, downtown Honolulu, and to Punch Bowl Crater and the Honolulu International Airport beyond on the right.

 Take special care of your car and belongings at this park.
-The forest borders the parking lot and car break-ins are frequent.
-Take all valuables with you when you leave your vehicle and lock your car.Continue to 4 of 5 below.
+The forest borders the parking lot, and car break-ins are frequent.
+Take all valuables with you when you leave your vehicle and lock your car.

-When you reach end of Tantalus Drive you can bear left to return to that fork in the road where your journey began.
-If you elect to take that route you will pass the Contemporary Museum where for a small admission charge you can explore the famous Spalding House and its... art collection or just wander through the extensive gardens.
-The galleries feature changing exhibits of national and international artists.Continue to 5 of 5 below.
+When you reach the end of Tantalus Drive, you can bear left to return to that fork in the road where your journey began.
+If you elect to take that route, you will pass the Contemporary Museum, where for a small admission charge you can explore the famous Spalding House and its art collection or wander through the extensive gardens.
+The galleries feature changing exhibits of national and international artists.

 National Memorial Cemetery of the Pacific

-If you bear to the right, the road will take you to Punchbowl Crater where you can explore the grounds of the National Memorial Cemetery of the Pacific.
+If you bear to the right, the road will take you to Punchbowl Crater, where you can explore the grounds of the National Memorial Cemetery of the Pacific.

 A visit to Mount Tantalus and Round Top can take as little as an hour or as long as a full day if you decide to hike the trails and explore the museum.
-Whichever you elect, you'll be glad you made the trip.
+Whichever you choose, you'll be glad you made the trip.